wso2/docs-mi/en/docs/learn/examples/data-integration/csv-data-service.md

-# Exposing an CSV Datasource
+# How to expose an CSV Datasource

 This example demonstrates how CSV data can be exposed as a data service.